ictgtvt/ictgtvt.github.io/about.md

 permalink: /about/
 ---

-"Rich-information videos offer deep learning, but unlike reading, they can't be skimmed for quick comprehension."
+Rich-information videos offer deep learning, but unlike reading, they can't be skimmed for quick comprehension.

+It takes a lot of time to study, research, and practice.
+Why not take a few minutes to take notes?